Warren National Park encompasses ancient forests of karri trees – some nearly 90 metres tall.

 Camp facilities are available at Warren Campground.

-Or if the thought of carting the tent, bedding and cooking gear is a bit much, take advantage of the camp set-up services on offer in the area.
-Book ahead and you can arrive to find your camp set up for you – tent, bedding and barbecue included, with an optional canvas ensuite.
-Contact the visitor centre for more information.
+If the thought of carting your camping gear is a bit much, take advantage of the camp set-up services on offer in the area.
+Book ahead and arrive to find your camp set up for you – tent, bedding and barbecue included.
+Contact the Visitor Centre for more information.